leojackson/PsLogLite/docs/functions/Get-LogLevel.md

 __System.String__

-`Get-LogLevel` returns a string representation of the current log level.
+`#!powershell Get-LogLevel` returns a string representation of the current log level.

 ## Related Links